Warby Parker Overview

 All Warby Parker lenses come with free scratch-resistant treatment, anti-reflective coating, UV protection, and superhydrophobic coating, which helps prevent smudging.

 Compared to my glasses from other manufacturers, these lenses do smudge less.
 My favorite part about these lenses is how easy they are to clean.
 This is partially because of the quality of Warby Parker lenses and partly due to the semi-rimless design.

-After one year, I only have one tiny scratch on my Caldwell lenses.
+After nearly two years, I only have one tiny scratch on my Caldwell lenses.
 This was definitely my fault.
 I remember dropping my glasses on the sidewalk and being amazed that the scratch was as small as it is.

-My Burke's still don't have a single scratch after three years.
+My Burke's still don't have a single scratch after four years.

 Warby Parker lenses have first-class scratch resistance.
 This is especially important for me since I wear glasses from the minute I wake up until I get in bed.
 (And I'm a bit clumsy).